phanumat/Documentation/smartapp-developers-guide/scheduling.rst

 .. note::

     It is important to note that you should not rely on ``runIn()`` being called in *exactly* the specified number of seconds.
-    SmartThings will *attempt* to execute the method within a minute of the time specified, but cannot guarantee it.
+    PEA HiVE will *attempt* to execute the method within a minute of the time specified, but cannot guarantee it.
     See the :ref:`limitations_best_practices` topic below for more information.

 ----